dongmeic/MPO_Data_Portal/README.md

 ## SQL database

 To organize data sources in one place, all the regularly-updated data sets are uploaded to the GIS_CLMPO database in RLID.
-The data update process is recreated using python.
+The data update process is recreated using both r and python.

 ### steps to organize the database